SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-\begin{proof} We assume $\Replica{}$ to be the first replica that \emph{conditionally prepares} $m$, then obviously the only way for $\Replica{}$ to \emph{conditionally prepare} $\m$ is to receive $2\f+1$ \MName{Sync} messages with $\PPf{\m}$, $\f+1$ of which are from non-faulty replicas.
-Then, at least $\f+1$ non-faulty replicas must have \emph{conditionally prepared} $\PP$, the preceding proposal of $\m$, because a non-faulty replica will not \emph{accept} $m$ if it has not \emph{conditionally prepared} $\PP$.
-And then from the definition of $\AcceptedSet$ we know that the $\f+1$ non-faulty replicas send \MName{Sync} messages with $\PP \in \AcceptedSet$ after they \emph{conditionally prepare} $\PP$.
-Recursively, for each proposal $\PP' \in \Precedes{\m}$, the statement above holds. \end{proof}
+\begin{proof} Assume that $\Replica{}$ is the first non-faulty replica that \emph{conditionally prepares} $\PP$.
+The only way for $\Replica{}$ to \emph{conditionally prepare} $\PP$ is to receive $\n-\f$ \MName{Sync} messages of the form $\Message{Sync}{\v,\PPf{\PP}, \AcceptedSet}$, of which $\n-2\f\geq \f+1$ are from non-faulty replicas.
+Hence, at least $\n-2\f$ non-faulty replicas must have \emph{conditionally prepared} the preceding proposal $\PP'$ of $\PP$, as non-faulty replica only accept $\PP$ if they \emph{conditionally prepared} $\PP'$.
+From the definition of $\AcceptedSet$ we know that these $\n-2\f$ non-faulty replicas must have send \MName{Sync} messages with $\PP' \in \AcceptedSet$ after they \emph{conditionally prepare} $\PP'$.
+Next, we can bootstrap this argument to show that the above statement holds for each proposal $\PP^{*} \in \Precedes{\PP}$. \end{proof}